 Well to start with, knowledge of this tool adds to our skill-sets.
 It can act as a quick reference guide whenever we have any question or need the most updated information.

 For QA Managers, Confluence provides a great platform to share information with the team about testing best practices, how to test documents, troubleshooting guides, automation project planning, updates, and announcements, etc.

-Do you use Confluence at work?
-Let us know your thoughts and experiences in comments below.
+Do you use Atlassian Confluence tool at work?
+Let us know your thoughts and experiences in the comments below.